 Unfortunately not.
 As the IELTS rule change was implemented by the NMC, a score of 6.5 in IELTS writing will only be accepted for non-English speaking nurses and midwives seeking work in the United Kingdom.

-International doctors must score at least a 7.0 in all four sections and achieve an overall score of at least 7.5 out of a possible 9.0.
+International doctors hoping to work in the UK or other English speaking country must score at least a 7.0 in all four sections and achieve an overall score of at least 7.5 out of a possible 9.0.